pypa/virtualenv/docs/user_guide.rst

 main seed mechanism available:

-- ``pip`` - this method uses the bundled pip with virtualenv to install the seed packages (note, a new child process needs to be created to do this).
+- ``pip`` - this method uses the bundled pip with virtualenv to install the seed packages (note, a new child process needs to be created to do this, which can be expensive especially on Windows).
 - ``app-data`` - this method uses the user application data directory to create install images.
 These images are needed to be created only once, and subsequent virtual environments can just link/copy those images into their pure python library path (the ``site-packages`` folder).
 This allows all but the first virtual environment creation to be blazing